 How Are Oranges Good For Dogs?

-One of the biggest health benefits an orange can offer for dogs–and us–is Vitamin C, which can provide a boost to their immune systems.
-Other nutritional benefits include fiber, potassium, iron, and is low in sodium.
+One of the biggest health benefits an orange can offer for dogs–and us–is vitamin C, which can provide a boost to their immune systems.
+Other nutritional benefits include fiber, potassium, and iron.
+Oranges are also low in sodium.

 A healthy dog naturally produces vitamin C in their system.
-But an orange can be a great treat for dogs, especially those that are highly active or highly anxious.
+But an orange can be a great treat for dogs, especially those who are highly active or highly anxious.

 Under these circumstances, your dog’s liver functions might need a little help producing enough vitamin C. This is where having an orange can prove beneficial.